Students are allowed to set up a wireless router in all dormitories except International Village. IV already has 100% NUwave access in all rooms.

 Those that connect a wireless router to ResNet must accept the following terms and conditions:

-- Information Services provides no support for wireless router setup/installation.
+- Information Technology Services provides limited support for wireless router setup, and absolutely no support for router troubleshooting.

 - The user is responsible and liable for all network traffic that originates from their router.